 Clinical research to help find new treatments and cures is extensive.
 Cancer research ranges from epidemiology, molecular bioscience to the performance of clinical trials to evaluate and compare applications of the various cancer treatment.
 These applications include surgery, radiation therapy, chemotherapy, hormone therapy, Immunotherapy and combined treatment modalities such as chemo-radiotherapy.
 Starting in the mid-1990s, the emphasis in clinical cancer research shifted towards therapies derived from biotechnology research, such as immunotherapy and gene therapy.

-The Center for Thermal Oncology is actively involved in clinical research, please ask your CTO doctor about your options.
+The Hyperthermia Cancer Institute is actively involved in clinical research, please ask your HCI doctor about your options.

 Find your local chapter and support group here.